allthingslinux/tux/docs/content/dev/database_patterns.md

 ### Safe Attribute Access

-When accessing attributes from a model instance returned by Prisma, especially optional fields or fields within included relations, use `safe_get_attr` to handle `None` values or potentially missing attributes gracefully by providing a default value.
+When accessing attributes from a model instance returned by SQLModel/SQLAlchemy, especially optional fields or fields within relationships, use `safe_get_attr` to handle `None` values or potentially missing attributes gracefully by providing a default value.

 ```python
 # Instead of risking AttributeError or TypeError: